-- · ATC Details Tutor, business or organisation details seeking approval - Site Details Contact details for sites (venues) used for the delivery and assessment of Safety Training Awards qualifications - Centre Personnel Provide details of key contacts within the ATC, Centre Co-ordinator, site contact, accounts / finance contact, Tutor / Assessor and IQA - Third Party and Sub-contracting Arrangements Provide details of any third party, sub-contracting arrangements with centre personnel, satellite centre arrangements that are / or intend to be in place.
+- ATC Details Tutor, business or organisation details seeking approval - Site Details Contact details for sites (venues) used for the delivery and assessment of Safety Training Awards qualifications - Centre Personnel Provide details of key contacts within the ATC, Centre Co-ordinator, site contact, accounts / finance contact, Tutor, Assessor and Internal Quality Assurer (IQA) - Third Party and Sub-contracting Arrangements Provide details of any third party, sub-contracting arrangements with centre personnel, satellite centre arrangements that are / or intend to be in place.
 Please refer to the Third Party and Sub-contracting Arrangements section for further guidance - Approval Information Provide details of any approved centre status with other Awarding Organisations (AO).
-Please provide copies of any EQA reports from other AOs - Qualifications Provide information of which qualifications the centre is seeking approval to deliver and provide an estimation of registration numbers for the first two years.
+Please provide copies of any EQA reports from other AOs - Qualifications Provide information of which qualifications the centre is seeking approval to deliver and provide an estimation of learner registration numbers for the first two years.

-The Centre Co-ordinator must complete a Tutor and Assessor Agreement and Internal Quality Assurer (IQA) Agreement when adding any centre personnel to the centre records, this is part of the approval process by Safety Training Awards.
+The Centre Co-ordinator must ensure a Tutor and Assessor Agreement and Internal Quality Assurer (IQA) Agreement is completed by all centre staff when adding any centre personnel to the centre records, this is part of the approval process by Safety Training Awards.